mfeemster/keysharp/README.md

 	+ The help option `16384` is ignored.
 * Only `Tab3` is supported, no older tab functionality is present.
 * When adding a `ListView`, the `Count` option is not supported because C# can't preallocate memory for a `ListView`.
-* Function references are supported, but the VarRef object is not supported.
-* The address of a variable cannot be taken using the reference operator except when passing an argument to a function.
+* The address of a variable cannot be taken using the reference operator.
-	+ `x := &var ; not supported`
-	+ `functhattakesref(&x) ; supported`
+	+ It returns a VarRef object as in AHK.
 * `OnMessage()` doesn't observe any of the behavior mentioned in the documentation regarding the message check interval because it's implemented in a different way.
 	+ A GUI object is required for `OnMessage()` to be used.
 * Pausing a script is not supported because a Keysharp script is actually a running program.